Bible Journaling Class Lesson 1 – Introduction

 You may have seen the video on YouTube – in which I flip through some of the Bibles I’m using.
 Worth a revisit if it’s been a while!
 If you can’t see the video below, click HERE.

-NOTE: Some viewers have recommended a $1 Bible from the dollar store – I checked my local store and those are printed on a newsprint-like paper.
-You can certainly practice drawing in them, but there are no margins for drawing, and the paper will reactvery differently from any other Bibles.
+- Some folks have recommended a $1 Bible from the dollar store – those are usually printed on a newsprint-like paper.
+You can certainly practice drawing in them, but there are no margins for drawing, and the paper will react very differently from regular Bible paper.

 Where to get Bibles